iodrift/llocal-llama-fixes/README.md

 ### 4.     **Make it run without a terminal open**

-If you don't want to have to keep a terminal open running uvicorn, continue by creating a script (your home folder is a good place for it).
-TextEdit should work, just make sure it actually uses .sh as the extension and not .sh.txt (you can also create it in terminal with `touch start_app.sh`).
-This script is in this repo as `start_interstitial_API.sh`.
+If you don't want to have to keep a terminal open running uvicorn, grab `start_interstitial_API.sh` or recreate it yourself with the following:

-The contents of the script:

 ```bash
     #!/bin/bash